Kingsford-Group/mince/README.md

 ### How to build

-If you want to build MINCE from source, follow these instructions.
+If you want to build Mince from source, follow these instructions.
 This is fairly easy if you have the right dependencies.

 First, Mince uses CMAKE to configure the build.
 To start, download the latest